 Anywhere – and, it follows, nowhere – can be a place.
 As long as we are there, to think and talk, to listen and respond.
 Mark Kingwell

-The Feral Spaces project works with disadvantaged urban communities to reclaim public spaces for creativity, adventure and play.
-We create immersive art experiences, digital narratives and public events that build connections between place, nature and community.
+Feral State projects work with disadvantaged urban communities to reclaim public spaces for creativity, adventure and play.
+We co-create immersive placemaking experiences, digital narratives and public events that build connections between place, nature and community.

-Since 2016 the Feral Spaces project has delivered free activities for young people in Stoke on Trent to reduce anti-social behaviour, develop safe spaces and connect young people with nature.
-Our projects have received funding from the Arts Council, Big Lottery Fund, Canal and River Trust and Stoke on Trent City Council.
+From 2016-2018 the Feral Spaces project delivered free activities for young people in Stoke on Trent to reduce anti-social behaviour, develop safe spaces and connect young people with nature.
+Projects received funding from the Arts Council, Big Lottery Fund, Canal and River Trust and Stoke on Trent City Council.